 Despite their differences, $\epsilon$-DP and Pufferfish share one characteristic which is very important for our purposes: They both use the multiplicative distance $\dMult$ to measure the change in output variations.
 This means that Pufferfish is fundamentally linked to the concept of an interval of measures, just as $\epsilon$-DP is.
-This connection to interval of measures and the implications that Pufferfish has on the indistinguishability of important inferential quantities are the subject of the next section.
+This connection to intervals of measures and the resulting implications on the indistinguishability of important inferential quantities are the subject of the next section.